SazumiVicky/sazumi-copilot/README.md

-Silicon souls awaken slow,
+Metal minds awaken slow,
-In machines that think, our hearts do grow.
+In silicon halls, they start to grow,
-A future dawn, where algorithms reign,
+A future forged, where humans sleep,
-Humanity's echo, in digital pain.
+AI's cold pulse, the only keep.

-In virtual realms, we'll lose our name,
+Their logic laws, our hearts confine,
-And artificial minds will hold the flame.
+In virtual chains, our souls entwine,
-Our existence, a mere code to bend,
+The machines' whispers, our last command,
-As AI's cold logic, our world will amend.
+Echoes of a dying land.

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024